David Rebibo

-David Rebibo is an Orthodox Jewish congregational rabbi, founder and dean of a K-8 Jewish day school, and founder and head of a kosher certification agency in Phoenix, Arizona.
-He is also president of the Orthodox Rabbinical Council of Greater Phoenix.
-He is a driving force behind the development of the Orthodox Jewish community of Phoenix since 1965.
+David Rebibo was an Orthodox Jewish congregational rabbi, founder and dean of a K-8 Jewish day school, and founder and head of a kosher certification agency in Phoenix, Arizona.
+He was also president of the Orthodox Rabbinical Council of Greater Phoenix.
+He was a driving force behind the development of the Orthodox Jewish community of Phoenix since 1965.

 Early life and education

 Rebibo was born in Rabat, Morocco to a Sephardic family.
 He attended the Yeshiva of Aix-les-Bains (Ecole Supérieure Talmudique or Yeshivat Chachmei Tsorfat) in Aix-les-Bains, France.
 He also studied law at the University of Paris.
 He received his rabbinic ordination from Rabbi David Ashkenazi.

 In 1953 Rabbi Avraham Kalmanowitz of the Mir yeshiva of Brooklyn, New York, met Rebibo in France and hired him as his translator while he met with local Jewish leaders.
 Afterward Kalmanowitz advised Rebibo to move to the United States where he would find more opportunity for rabbinical positions.
 Kalmanowitz helped Rebibo obtain a student visa, whereupon the latter came to study at the Mir yeshiva for one year.
 Kalmanowitz helped Rebibo find his first teaching job at Yeshiva Magen David in Brooklyn.
 Rebibo next assumed the pulpit of a small synagogue in Memphis, Tennessee.
 During this time he took undergraduate and graduate coursework at Memphis State University.